Kawonz/Python/README.md

 # password_generator.py

-This password generator is used to create a random password using symbols, letters, and numbers.
+This password generator program is used to create a random password using symbols, letters, and numbers.
 After the password has been created, the user has a choice to save the password to a file.

 ## password_generator.py usage
 When using this program, you will be prompted with the following message: